Review your award offer and accept aid

-Your award letter outlines the financial aid package being offered to you.
+Your award letter, also known as a financial aid offer, outlines the financial aid package being offered to you.

 You usually receive your award letter after you have completed the FAFSA (Free Application for Federal Student Aid) and have received your Student Aid Report (SAR).